sabihoshi/GenshinLyreMidiPlayer/README.md

 ## Features

+* The ability to change the key.
+By default it is keyed to C major.
-* You can play multiple tracks at the same time.
+* You can play multiple tracks of a MIDI file at the same time.
-* You can enable transpose to transpose notes, otherwise it will skip the notes entirely.
+* You can enable transposing of notes, otherwise it will skip the notes entirely.
-* Written in C# WPF with a modern WinUI design.
+* Written in C# WPF with modern fluent design.

 ## Upcoming

-* The ability to change the key.
-It currently is in C major
 * Play using your own MIDI Input Device
   - If you have your own MIDI instrument, this will let you play directly to the Genshin Lyre